Vinoth82003/ChatGPT-Integration/README.md

-# ChatGPT Integration
+# ChatGPT Integration for Mobile Troubleshooting

 ## Overview

 This project is a web application that utilizes the OpenAI GPT-3.5 Turbo model to generate chat responses based on user input.
-It consists of both a front-end component (in the "public" directory) and a back-end server (in the "server" directory) to interact with the OpenAI API.
+It has been specifically designed to assist users in troubleshooting mobile-related issues.
+The application consists of both a front-end component (in the "public" directory) and a back-end server (in the "server" directory) to interact with the OpenAI API.

 ## Project Structure